About Me

 In the classroom, I'm teaching an intro-level 'Mind & Machine' course and an upper-level 'Philosophy of Emotion'.
 In the Spring I'm looking forward to teaching a senior majors' seminar called 'AI and Human Values'.

-In November I'll be giving a talk at James Madison University, in April I'll be part of the Technology & Cognition symposium at the Southern Society for Philosophy and Psychology, and then giving a talk at Oberlin's Colloquium in Philosophy.
+Also this Spring I'm excited to be a speaker in the Technology & Cognition symposium at the Southern Society for Philosophy and Psychology, to give a talk at Oberlin's Colloquium in Philosophy, and to be a featured guest at